huenique/audible-youtube/.github/CONTRIBUTING.md

 ## Write Documentation

-youtube_to_audio could always use more documentation, whether as part of the official youtube_to_audio docs, in docstrings, or even on the web in blog posts, articles, and such.
+audible_youtube could always use more documentation, whether as part of the official audible_youtube docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/SurPathHub/youtube_to_audio/issues.
+The best way to send feedback is to file an issue at https://github.com/SurPathHub/audible_youtube/issues.

 If you are proposing a feature: